soumyaveer/mobile-flashcards/README.md

 This mobile application allows users to study collections of flashcards, create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

+## Platform Supported
+Mobile flash card has been developed and tested with only iOS Users in mind.
+Currently the platform support is only `iOS`

 ## Installation
 Pre-requisites for the following setup:
  1. You must have an iPhone mobile or xcode simulator.